It’s a Binary World!

 Historically, having ten fingers in our hands, readily available to help describe, communicate and manipulate quantities and numbers seems to have motivated our preference for counting subtance as items in small and large buildup-order of groups of increasing sizes by ten.
 This natural circumstane has resulted in the widely used decimal, or “Base 10” counting system we know today.
 Recently, however, rapidly evolving electronics and industrial technologies have resulted in a shift to almost all quantity information, operations and communications not being performed in Base 10 nor directly by humans, but instead by devices and machines using a numeric system that is more efficient for the purposes of automation.
 This numeric system groups items and multiples in groups of two units rather than ten, and is conceptually the simplest possible.
 This is called the "binary" or Base 2 system.

-Today, quantity and other information is overwhemingly created and managed in the Base-2 binary numeric system.
-Translation into and out of the decimal system is mostly done, as necessary for the benefit of traditional, historic human communications.
-Indeed, it is a binary world out there.
-The question is: How proactive and consistent are we in educating ourselves, our children to properly and advantageously teach ourselves and our new generations learning about bases other than ten?
-In particular the binary Base 2 forms, as effective and efficiently as possible, from the earliest ages.
-This article proposes this to be not only desirable and feasible, but helpful for the development of motivation and confidence in quantitative thinking and acting within future “digital societies.”
+And although today there are some concerns about if and how new and more powerful concepts of counting and computing (e.g. “quantum computing”) being seen to transform the world of binary technologies, the question is: How proactive and consistent do we need to be in educating ourselves and our children to teach us and incoming generations learn about and master bases other than ten?
+In particular the binary Base 2 applications, as effective and efficiently as possible, from the earliest ages.
+This article proposes this to be not only desirable and feasible, but helpful for the development of motivation and confidence in quantitative thinking and acting within future (and fast evolving) “digital societies.”

 1.- INTRODUCTION